The application period for 2019-2020 is November 2 – December 10, 2018 for the programme starting is August 2019.

 Tuition, accommodation, living and travel cost

-Research funding and financial aid opportunities for doctoral students are available from the School and several external funding sources on a competitive basis.
+Research funding and financial aid opportunities for doctoral students are available from several external funding sources on a competitive basis.
 The programme staff will assist in the application process.
 However, acceptance to the programme does not guarantee financial aid.

 Students accepted to IPPE Programme with research projects related to cancer epidemiology may apply for a stipend from the Finnish Cancer Society on a competitive basis.

-Applicants who qualify for the second stage of the selection process will be invited to video interviews which are held between 17 to 27, February 2017.
+Applicants who qualify for the second stage of the selection process will be invited to video interviews which are held from February 7 to 18, 2019.

 Application information and form

-Please submit all your application documents through the University’s online application system , by 15.45 (CMT +2) on January 13, 2017, and submit ALL the following attachments with your application (maximum file size for a single attachment is 5mb).
+Please submit all your application documents through the online application system (link will be activated on November 2, 2018 at 8.00 am), by 15.00 (CMT +2) on December 10, 2018, and submit ALL the following attachments with your application.

 The motivation letter describes your personal goals for PhD studies It should address the following: